-Once the breast mound is in place, your plastic surgeon may follow up with a skin expander and breast implant or flap reconstruction.
+Once the breast mound is in place, your plastic surgeon in Delhi may follow up with a skin expander and breast implant or flap reconstruction.

-This is the simplest of breast reconstructions.
+This is the simplest of breast augmentation in Delhi.
 Blood transfusions are not required, and there is minimal pain and a short recovery time.
 In this procedure, a tissue expander is placed under the skin.
 Once sutures are removed, saline is added weekly to the expander.
 This stretches the skin as it expands.

 When the skin has been sufficiently stretched, the tissue expander is removed replaced by a permanent breast implant in a two-stage procedure.
 Nipple reconstruction, if desired, is a separate procedure.

 Advantages: Simplest surgery and shortest recovery from surgery.
 This is the favored procedure for persons who have heath problems or contraindications to extensive surgery.